 Installing a drip system doesn’t require special tools or digging deep trenches, so it can be done easily even in existing gardens.
 Be aware, however, that drip tubing snakes along the top of the ground (or just below the surface), so it is often visible.

-Because many of the components are exposed, they’re subject to damage from animals, children, lawn mowers, and garden tools.
+With this many of the components are exposed, they’re subject to damage from animals, children, lawn mowers, and garden tools.
 And because drip systems utilize very low water pressure for water delivery, they can clog easily, so you may need to check and clear them occasionally.
 This all means you may not be able to go away for repeated extended vacations with the confidence that your plants will be alive when you return.

 That said, as water shortages become more common, drip systems offer a great way to conserve water while still maintaining a beautiful landscape.
 More and more yards are using a combination of sprinkler and drip systems to water the lawn and surrounding landscape.
 If you decide to go this route, make sure you use enough control valves for all the sprinkler and drip circuits.
 Install the sprinklers first, and use the same timer to control both.